 Most people have heard the old saying “a bit of dirt never hurt anyone.”
 When my kids were little and they dropped a piece of apple on the floor, I would run it under the tap for a second or two before passing it back to them for a (usually unsuccessful) second attempt to eat it.
 I did it almost without thinking–instinctively perhaps.
 And I remember my parents doing the same for me–and no doubt my grandparents did exactly the same for my parents when they were young.

 Of course, the underlying principle here arguably has its roots in basic human biology: the more germs we are exposed to when we are younger, the stronger our immune systems are in later life.
 And this very same principle extends to the way many of us choose to farm.

-Jonas and Judy Stoltzfus raise Animal Welfare Approved grassfed Limousin cattle on Jujo Acres Farm in Loysville, Pennsylvania.
-Located in the lush hills of Perry County, Jujo Acres Farms has been raising premium quality beef for over 25 years.
-Jujo Acres raises Limousin cattle because of their “leanness and high meat-to-bone ratio,” explain the Stoltzfuses.
+Jonas and Judy Stoltzfus raise Animal Welfare Approved Limousin cattle on JuJo Acres Farm in Loysville, Pennsylvania.
+Located in the lush hills of Perry County, JuJo Acres Farms has been raising premium quality beef for over 35 years.
+JuJo Acres raises Limousin cattle because of their “leanness and high meat-to-bone ratio,” explain the Stoltzfuses.